vmware/vic/doc/user_doc/vic_admin/access_vicadmin.md

 - Obtain the address of the VCH:
   - Copy the address from the output of `vic-machine create` or `vic-machine inspect`.
   - If you deployed the VCH to vCenter Server, copy the address from the **Summary** tab for the vSphere Integrated Containers Engine endpoint VM in the vSphere Web Client.
-  - If you deployed the VCH to an ESXi host, copy the address from the **Summary** tab for the vSphere Integrated Containers Engine endpoint VM in the vSphere Client.
+  - If you deployed the VCH to an ESXi host, copy the address from the **Summary** tab for the vSphere Integrated Containers Engine endpoint VM in the desktop vSphere Client.

 **Procedure**

 1. In a Web browser, go to https://<i>vch_address</i>:2378.

+   If prompted about an insecure or not private connection, click Advanced and follow the prompts to proceed to the portal.

-2. (Optional) If the VCH uses full TLS authentication with trusted CA certificates, enter the username and password for the vCenter Server instance or ESXi host.
+2. Enter the username and password for the vCenter Server instance or ESXi host.

 **Result**